-Summer Assignment for AP United States HistoryC
+Summer Assignment for AP United States History

-Welcome to the AP US History!
-To start you off on the path to AP success, we have designed a summer assignment that will provide you with historical context for Period 1 [1491-1607], choices of primary courses to provide color and depth to the history, and will help to develop essential historical skills. solid introduction to the skills, themes and content of the new APUSH course.
+Welcome to AP US History!
+To start you off on the path to AP success, we have designed a summer assignment that will provide you with historical context for Period 1 [1491-1607], choices of primary courses to provide color and depth to the history, and will help to develop essential historical skills. solid introduction to the skills, themes, and content of the APUSH course.

-Your task: period assessmentAt the end of the first period about the early colonial history you will choose one of three theses and use the following secondary and primary sources, along with learning during the unit to craft an evidence-based argument to support your chosen thesis.
-This will be accomplished in three steps.
+Your task: You will complete a series of assignments in preparation for your first period assessment.
+These assignments task you with reading and interpreting a series of primary and secondary sources.
+At the conclusion of the first period (Colonial America) you will choose one of three theses and use your work with the secondary and primary sources, along with learning during the unit, to craft an evidence-based argument in support of your chosen thesis.
+Follow the three steps outlined below to complete this task.

-Step 1 –Summer.
+Step 1 –Summer Assignment (Due on the first day of class).

-There are two (2) learning modules (see attached), each with 4 three (3) parts.
+There are two (2) learning modules (see website), each with three (3) parts.
 6 total parts to the summer assignment

-Part 1 – Read and take notes on each module’s overview (top row).
+Part 1 – Read and take notes on each module’s “Overview – Secondary Source.”
 This is a very brief overview of the topic.

 For this part you must use a style of note-taking that works for you.